Microservices Architecture Style

 Distributed

-Microservices constitute a distributed architecture, where each service operates in its independent process.
-Initially tied to physical machines, this concept has evolved to embrace virtual machines and containers.
-The extensive decoupling of services in a distributed environment addresses common challenges in architectures featuring multitenant infrastructure, offering operational advantages such as efficient resource utilization and improved isolation.
+.
+The extensive decoupling of services in a distributed environment addresses common challenges in architectures featuring multitenant infrastructure, offering operational advantages such as efficient resource utilization and improved isolation

-While this distributed approach brings benefits, it also introduces performance considerations.
-Network calls inherently take longer than local method calls, and security verification at each endpoint adds processing time.
+adds processing time.
 Consequently, architects must carefully consider granularity when designing a system to mitigate these implications.

-One notable aspect of microservices is the reluctance to employ transactions across service boundaries.
-Seasoned architects emphasize the importance of determining the appropriate granularity for services as a key factor in achieving success within this architecture.
+One notable aspect of microservices is the reluctance to employ transactions across service boundaries

 Bounded Context

-The bounded context concept embodies a decoupling strategy.
-In the context of software development, when a developer defines a domain, that domain includes many entities and behaviors reflected in artifacts such as code and database schemas.
+.
+In the context of software development, when a developer defines a domain, that domain includes many entities and behaviors reflected in artifacts such as code and database schemas

 Example

-An application might have a domain named CatalogCheckout, encompassing elements like catalog items, customers, and payment.
+, encompassing elements like catalog items, customers, and payment.

-In a traditional monolithic architecture, developers commonly share these concepts, creating reusable classes and interconnected databases.
-In a bounded context, however, internal components, like code and data schemas, are tightly coupled to accomplish their work but remain decoupled from anything outside the bounded context, such as a database or class definition from another bounded context.
-This allows each context to define only what it requires without being influenced by other constituents.
+.
+In a bounded context, however, internal components, like code and data schemas, are tightly coupled to accomplish their work but remain decoupled from anything outside the bounded context

-Microservices architecture revolves around the core concept of bounded context, where each service encapsulates a specific domain or workflow.
-This approach aims to include everything essential for a service to operate independently within the application, discouraging unnecessary coupling and emphasizing duplication over shared resources.
+.
+This approach aims to include everything essential for a service to operate independently within the application, discouraging unnecessary coupling and emphasizing duplication over shared resources

 Granularity

-Determining the appropriate granularity for services in microservices poses a common challenge for architects.
-Oversimplifying by creating overly small services can lead to increased communication links between services, impacting overall system efficiency.
-Striking the right balance is crucial for achieving effective communication and collaboration among services.
+in microservices poses a common challenge for architects.
+Oversimplifying by creating overly small services can lead to increased communication links between services, impacting overall system efficiency

-Applications may have naturally expansive boundaries for certain segments, acknowledging that certain business processes exhibit higher levels of coupling than others is essential.
-Architects can navigate this challenge by adhering to guidelines that assist in identifying the most suitable boundaries for effective microservices implementation :
+Applications may have naturally expansive boundaries for certain segments, acknowledging that certain business processes exhibit higher levels of coupling than others is essential

 Purpose

-Microservices should ideally exhibit high functional cohesion, representing a distinct and significant behavior contributing to the overall application.
+Microservices should ideally exhibit high functional cohesion, representing a distinct and significant behavior contributing to the overall application

 Transactions

-Minimizing reliance on transactions enhances the robustness of distributed architectures.Bounded contexts are business workflows, and often entities cooperating in transactions can guide architects in defining suitable service boundaries.
+.Bounded contexts are business workflows, and often entities cooperating in transactions can guide architects in defining suitable service boundaries

 Choreography

-Architectures that balance domain isolation with communication requirements might benefit from bundling services back into larger entities to mitigate communication overhead, in cases when multiple services require extensive communications.
+Architectures that balance domain isolation with communication requirements might benefit from bundling services back into larger entities to mitigate communication overhead, in cases when multiple services require extensive communications

-Iterative refinement is essential for achieving optimal service design.
+.
 Architects rarely achieve the perfect granularity, data dependencies, and communication styles on the initial attempt.
-Continuous iteration and refinement increase the likelihood of developing a well-tailored and efficient microservices architecture.
+Continuous iteration and refinement increase the likelihood of developing a well-tailored and efficient microservices architecture

 Data Isolation

 Microservices necessitates a focus on data isolation, an aspect that distinguishes it from other architecture styles that rely on a single database for persistence.
-In the pursuit of minimal coupling, microservices avoids shared schemas and databases functioning as integration points.
+In the pursuit of minimal coupling, microservices avoids shared schemas and databases functioning as integration points

-When determining service granularity, architects must be cautious of falling into the entity trap and resist the temptation to simply model their services to resemble single entities in a database.
+When determining service granularity, architects must be cautious of falling into the entity trap and resist the temptation to simply model their services to resemble single entities in a database

-Unlike conventional practices of utilizing relational databases for consolidating values within a system to establish a single source of truth, microservices, with its distributed nature, poses a challenge in maintaining this approach.
-Architects are tasked with deciding how to address this issue: designating one domain as the source of truth for specific information and coordinating with it for value retrieval, or employing database replication or caching for information distribution.
+, microservices, with its distributed nature, poses a challenge in maintaining this approach.
+Architects are tasked with deciding how to address this issue: designating one domain as the source of truth for specific information and coordinating with it for value retrieval, or employing database replication or caching for information distribution

-While this level of data isolation may present challenges, it also opens avenues for flexibility.
-With teams no longer compelled to converge on a single database, each service can opt for the most suitable tool based on factors such as cost, storage type, and other considerations.
-In a highly decoupled system, teams enjoy the advantage of adapting their choices without affecting other teams, as coupling to implementation details is prohibited.
+based on factors such as cost, storage type, and other considerations.
+In a highly decoupled system, teams enjoy the advantage of adapting their choices without affecting other teams, as coupling to implementation details is prohibited

 API Layer